👋 Hello, World!

 Chinese Flashcards

 Practice HSK vocabulary with flashcards.
 Click the card to reveal pinyin, then click again for the definition.
 Select multiple HSK levels below.
+Vocabulary for HSK5 and HSK6 is currently not available, if you want them, contact me and I'll add them for you :-)

 ⟶ View on GitHub